donghwan-shin/reengineering-week1-lab/README.md

 Enjoy running Jupyter Notebook files in PyCharm!

-## Simple Exercise
+## 5. Simple Exercise

 Now, you have set up your development environment.

-To check if everything works well, please edit line 3 of `hello.py` to print `Hello World!`.
+To check if everything works well, please edit line 3 of `hello.py` to print `Hello Reengineering`.
 Then, run the script and check if it is printed correctly.

 ![img.png](misc/img7.png)

 Finally, push your code to your repository, so we can see if you've done it.